PrefectHQ/prefect/docs/concepts/deployments.md

 - The literal text of the flow code
 - A pickled version of the flow

 With a deployment specification, you just provide the path to the flow script.
-When you create a deployment based on the deployment specification, client-side utilities take care of constructing the deployment for you, including additional details such as the `flow_data` DataDocument.
+When you create a deployment based on the deployment specification, client-side utilities take care of constructing the deployment for you, including additional details such as the `flow_data` document.

 ### Deployments and flows